What this letter is about

 What is a 2802C Letter?

 This letter is a self-correcting letter.
 The goal is to have you, as the taxpayer, self-correct.
-The W-4 calculator located on this site is an effective tool to help you determine your correct withholding amount.
+The Tax Withholding Estimator located on this site is an effective tool to help you determine your correct withholding amount.
 You don’t need to take any action with the IRS.
 Simply fill out another W-4 with the correct withholding and give to your employer.

 What happens if the IRS determines that I do not have adequate withholding?

 We can tell your employer to withhold federal income tax at an increased rate.
 We do this by issuing a “lock-in letter.”
 At that point, your employer must disregard any Form W-4 that decreases the amount of your withholding.
 You’ll receive a copy of the lock-in letter, and we’ll give you some time before the lock-in rate is effective to submit a new Form W-4.
 If you write to the IRS, include a statement that explains why you believe you’re entitled to a different withholding rate or number of withholding allowances.
 Once we issue a lock-in letter, you won’t be able to decrease your withholding unless we approve it.

 What if I don’t want to submit a Form W-4 to my employer?